biosustain/brenda_km/report.md

 We used the SOAP API provided by BRENDA to fetch a table of all available Km parameter measurements, as well as a table with information about natural substrates.
-We then discared rows where the organism, EC4 number, substrate were not recorded.
+We then discarded rows where the organism, EC4 number, substrate were not recorded.
+We then excluded organisms other than _Homo Sapiens_, _Escherichia coli_ and _Saccharamyces Cerevisiae_.
+The final dataset comprised 34283 measurements.

 ### Statistical model